11 LGBTQ+ Family Planning Terms You Should Know

 - Uterine abnormalities

-And Reproductive Endocrinologists go through a lot of training – meaning they have to be pretty dedicated and passionate about what they do.
 After working through a typical medical residency program, future REIs then apply for highly competitive 3-year programs for additional training.
-Once they’re in, they focus exclusively on studying hormones and the reproductive system.
+Once they’re in a program, they focus exclusively on studying hormones and the reproductive system.

-This means that REIs have approximately 15 years (or more) of medical training.
-To officially become an REI, these doctors then have to pass rigorous testing and receive board certification from the American Board of Obstetrics and Gynecology in two fields: Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.
-Phew!
+To officially become an REI, these doctors then have to pass rigorous testing and receive board certification from the American Board of Obstetrics and Gynecology in not one, but two fields: Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.

 What is IUI?

-In short, IUI is a specialized technique that delivers sperm directly into the uterus.
-You might know this by a more general term like "artificial insemination" or "assisted insemination."
-IUI allows for better sperm delivery to the fallopian tube, helping the sperm and egg interact in closer proximity.
-It’s a standard treatment for mild and moderate deficits in the semen analysis, which can indicate low volume, motility, or morphology of sperm.
+IUI is the shorthand term for intrauterine insemination, a specialized technique that delivers sperm directly into the uterus.
+You might know this process by a more general term like "artificial insemination" or "assisted insemination."

 What is IVF?

 IVF stands for in vitro fertilization and refers to a series of procedures that all share one common goal: achieving a pregnancy.
+Here is a simplified explanation of the three phases of IVF:

 What is PGT-A?